CA-DataScience/ca-datascience.github.io/README.md

 3. Write the answer as paragraph text directly below the heading
 4. Save the file

-### Tips for Writing Effective FAQs

-- Keep questions concise and clear
-- Start questions with "What", "How", "Why", etc.
-- Provide comprehensive but concise answers
-- Use simple language to make information accessible
-- Group related FAQs together for better organization

 ### Customizing the FAQ Appearance

 The styling for the FAQ section is defined in `assets/css/style.scss`.
 You can modify: